 Programme management is most commonly the process of managing a number of interrelated projects to deliver new or enhanced infrastructure, such as a new metro system, an airport, a mine, a power station or even the Olympic Games.

-Markets: GovernmentExpertise: Programme and project delivery
+Markets: GovernmentExpertise: Programme & project management

 In this article, Simon van Wyk and Carin Joyce discuss the multi-scalar and multi-dimensional nature (complexity) of risks, with a special focus on the interconnectedness of operational and disaster risk, with Civil Engineering magazine.

-Markets: GovernmentExpertise: Environmental and community planning
+Markets: GovernmentExpertise: Environmental management

 Nick Mannie – Technical Director, Waste – relates how the Merafong City Local Municipality took bold steps towards ensuring sustainable waste management solutions, and shares lessons that can be learnt from their actions.

 Nick Mannie – Technical Director, Waste – was recently interviewed about finding sustainable solutions to South Africa’s waste challenges.

 Registered OfficeLevel 8, 850 Collins Street Docklands Victoria 3008GlobalView on mapView other Aurecon locations

 Phone: +61 3 9975 3000Facsimile: +61 3 9975 firstname.lastname@example.org